facebook/flow/docs/01-functions.md

 Calls are matched against function signatures following the usual rules of argument matching while taking into account optional/rest parameters.

+When checking the body of a function, types of optional parameters are considered [optional](http://flowtype.org/docs/nullable-types.html#_) unless default values are provided.

 ### Too Few Arguments

 Flow produces an error whenever a call provides too few arguments to a